nesl/Human-AI-Collab/README.md

 This simulator builds upon [ThreeDWorld](https://github.com/threedworld-mit/tdw) (TDW), a platform for interactive multi-modal physical simulation.
 This simulator as of now allows multiple human users to control the agents present in a single scene in a concurrent manner.
 It also incorporates an HTTP server to which users can connect to remotely control the agents.

+## Data

+All data collected from the human-AI experiments can be downloaded by following the instructions located in the **data** directory.

 ## System Requirements

 - Linux (we've tested TDW on Ubuntu 18, 20, and 22)